Genus Zero Kashiwara-Vergne Solutions from Braids: Symmetric KV Solutions from Parenthesized Braids

-\begin{proof} Suppose first that $\varphi_F$ factors through $\CD$.
-Then $G_F = \iota(f)$ for some $f \in \exp(\ib_3)$, since the image of $\CD$ in $\SAut$ lies in the image of $\iota$.
-Because $\iota$ is injective and $G_F$ satisfies the defining equations of a KV associator, it follows that $f$ satisfies the pentagon, inversion, and hexagon equations, and hence $(1,f)$ is a Drinfel'd associator.
+for some $f\in \exp(\ib_3)$, since $\iota:\CD\hookrightarrow \SAut$ is an injective operad morphism.
+Since $G_F$ satisfies the pentagon, inversion, and hexagon equations of a KV associator, it follows that $f$ satisfies the corresponding Drinfeld associator equations.
+Hence $(1,f)$ is a Drinfeld associator.